aces/Loris-MRI/README.md

 On <u>Ubuntu</u>, DICOM toolkit will be installed by the imaging install script (step 4 below).
 This script will _apt-get install dcmtk_.

 For <u>CentOS</u>: Dependency installation notes are included in the [LORIS wiki](https://github.com/aces/Loris/wiki/Imaging-Database) Imaging Setup page, Section 1 (installing codebase)</b>.
+As of the release date, this includes a transcript for [CentOS installation](https://github.com/aces/Loris/wiki/CentOS-Imaging-installation-transcript) and notes on dependencies including [DICOM toolkit](https://github.com/aces/Loris/wiki/CentOS-Imaging-installation-transcript#7-install-dicom-toolkit).

 The following installation should be run by the $lorisadmin user. sudo permission is required.
 See [aces/Loris README.md](https://github.com/aces/loris) for further information and Loris installation information.